 To get started with IT security risk assessment, you need to answer three important questions:

-- What are your organization’s critical information technology assets — that is, the data whose exposure would have a major impact on your business operations?
+- What are your organization’s critical information technology assets — that is, the data whose loss or exposure would have a major impact on your business operations?

-- What are the top five business processes that utilize or require this information?
+- What are the key business processes that utilize or require this information?